ajaygunalan/ur_hybrid_force_motion_controller/README.md

 - Tangential velocity is recomputed every cycle inside the contact frame supplied by the friction-normal estimator (see `reference/friction_normal_estimator.md`), so unknown curvature simply tilts the frame while the probe orientation stays aligned.
 - `contact_force_min_threshold_N` (default 0.1 N) gates the friction-aware normal estimator; raise it (e.g., to 1–2 N) if you want reorientation to happen only once a firm contact load is present.
 The estimator also requires a minimum tangential sliding speed, so it ignores dithering along the normal axis.
 - `cartesian_velocity_controller` listens to `/hybrid_force_motion_controller/twist_cmd`, re-applies the Cartesian and joint velocity limits once (in base_link), and pushes `/forward_velocity_controller/commands`, so you can inspect the twist topic directly if you need to debug motions.
-- Tangential progress is measured from the actual end-effector pose (projected along the live tangential axis), so the logged `tangential_distance` reflects what the tool really did, not just what was commanded.
+- Tangential progress is measured as total ground-plane (base X–Y) path length from the point where the tangential phase starts; the logged `tangential_distance` reflects how far the tool has actually moved in the base frame, independent of surface curvature.
-- Each `start_motion` integrates exactly 0.05 m of tangential distance; `pause_motion`/`resume_motion` finish the remaining distance, while `stop_motion` resets the counter so the next run performs a full 5 cm.
+- Each `start_motion` integrates exactly 0.05 m of tangential ground-plane distance; `pause_motion`/`resume_motion` finish the remaining distance, while `stop_motion` resets the counter so the next run performs a full 5 cm.
 - The PI loop retains the soft-start and anti-windup logic, so steady-state normal-force error remains below the sensor bias even while sliding or when the surface height varies.
 - If `(F·n̂)` drops below the disengage threshold for `N` cycles the node zeroes velocity commands, enters `FAULT`, and logs `CONTACT_LOST`.
 Other FAULT causes include TF lookup failures, Jacobian ill-conditioning, NaNs, or limit saturation; `set_start_pose` is always required to recover.
 - TF `contact_frame` should show the Z-axis following the corrected surface normal and the X-axis pointing along the commanded tangential direction—use it (or RViz) to confirm the probe stays aligned during the 5 cm traverse.